build-wars/texmod/trunk/OTM_GUI/bin/README_English.txt

 OpenTexMod looks for the name and the path of the executed binary.
 Thus you shall not add the steam.exe but rather the game.exe e.g.: C:\Steam\SteamApps\acoount_name\portal\hl2.exe
+If you cannot find the exe, just start the game and use the TaskManager to search for it.
+You can figure out the path through right click->properties.